-Those who are obese and already suffer from varicose veins can prevent their condition from worsening by reducing their weight and ensuring regular physical exercise.
+Those who are obese and already suffer from it can prevent their condition from worsening by reducing their weight and ensuring regular physical exercise.

-One of the popular treatment options for varicose veins is laser treatment.
+One of the popular treatment options for this condition is laser treatment.

 In this method of treatment, the heat from the lasers is used to damage the veins in the legs and leading to scar formation.